 What Is Momentum Investing?

-Momentum investing is a concept based on the idea that you can earn long-term profits by riding stocks while they are on a good run, and selling them once they’ve had a long bad stretch.
-In most cases, an investor deploying this approach will buy stocks that have had high returns for between three to 12 months and sell those that have underperformed during that same period.
+Under a common momentum investing scenario, an investor will buy stocks that have had high returns within the past three to 12 months and sell those that have underperformed during that same period.

 Momentum Investing Returns